 />

-Descriptive link names are a powerhouse for Internal SEO.
+Descriptive link names are essential for Internal SEO.

-When you link to a page, the text you use (the "anchor text") tells Google what that destination page is about.
-This is known as passing "Relevance Signal."
+When you link to a page, the "anchor text" tells Google what the destination page is about.
+This passes a "Relevance Signal."

-By fixing "Link name" errors, you are effectively optimizing your site's internal linking structure, helping your important pages rank higher for their target keywords.
+Fixing "Link name" errors optimizes your site's internal linking structure and helps important pages rank for their target keywords.

-- Tab through your page and listen with a screen reader
+2. Tab through your page and listen with a screen reader.

-- Check the Accessibility tab in DevTools shows a computed name
+3. Check the Accessibility tab in DevTools shows a computed name.

-- Verify each link name describes its destination, not just "click here" or "read more"
+4. Verify each link name describes its destination.
+Never use "click here" or "read more."

-- Duplicating the URL as the link name — "https://example.com/products" is not a good link name; describe the destination
+• Duplicating the URL as the link name: "https://example.com/products" is a poor link name.
+Describe the destination.

-display: none— This removes content from the accessibility tree; use the.sr-onlypattern instead - Adding aria-label to links that already have text — The aria-label overrides visible text, potentially confusing sighted screen reader users
+• Adding aria-label to links that already have text: The aria-label overrides visible text and confuses sighted screen reader users.

 Link name issues often appear alongside:

-Anonymous icon links frequently appear in headers, footers, and social media sections across many pages.
-Unlighthouse audits every page of your site in one scan, identifying all links lacking discernible names so you can fix them systematically rather than hunting through templates manually.
+Icon links appear in headers, footers, and social media sections.
+Unlighthouse audits every page of your site in one scan to identify all links lacking discernible names.